rwatjen/EventGridSubscriptionExtension/README.md

 ## TODO

 * Event grid topic list is not loading in settings ui
-* updated screenshots and reference them in vss-extension.json
 * git push to github
 * storage account list is not loading in settings ui
-* default value for deadlettering enabled?
-* use dash in dead-lettering